UlyssesZh/UlyssesZh.github.io/_posts/2023-05-01-measure-ensemble-2.md

 ## Introducing non-thermal contact with an example

-A **thermal contact** is a contact between thermal system that conducts heat (while exchanging some extensive quantities).
+A <dfn>thermal contact</dfn> is a contact between thermal system that conducts heat (while exchanging some extensive quantities).
-A **non-thermal contact** is a contact between thermal system that does not conduct heat (while exchanging some extensive quantities).
+A <dfn>non-thermal contact</dfn> is a contact between thermal system that does not conduct heat (while exchanging some extensive quantities).
 For reversible processes, thermodynamically and mathematically, heat is equivalent to a form of work,